Stuycs-K/final-project-8-chena-dangelov/WORKLOG.md

 Today, I made it my mission to get clearSpace() method to be recursive.
 I ran into some errors along the way, including stackoverflow errors, however I managed to do it !
 But instead of having clearSpace() method be recursive, I had drawTile() be recursive so I can have the drawing of the cleared Tile + the clearing of the tile in one method.
 I managed to complete my mission and the project overall looks good.
 Most of the code is done and only a few more additions are needed.
 It'll only be a matter of time till we have a satisfactory completed product (mood == hopeful) !!

+### 5/26/23

+Today, my focus was to examine and improve previous methods.
+I first tested the game a few times and it seemed to be working great, as in playable.
+However, I did realize that the work I did yesterday was not the best.
+In short, when a player clears a empty space, all the nearby empty spaces should also be cleared and the bordering spaces that contain numbers.
+However, my code yesterday did not clear the bordering spaces that contain numbers.
+And so today I spent my time working to make that happen.
+The game is more than playable now and at the rate that we are going, we can get plenty much done (I hope) !

+### 5/27/23